dvajs/dva/docs/guide/develop-complex-spa.md

 The so-called extension is usually to do a few things:

 - Add something
-- Cover some original things
+- Overwrite some existing things
-- Create something dynamically based on criteria
+- Create something dynamically based on conditions

-Notice that each model in dva is actually a normal JavaScript object, with
+Notice that each model in dva is actually a plain JavaScript object, with

 - namespace
 - state